FinancialForce.com - The Cloud Application Company

-We have a Google Code Share project Opens in new window, which hosts a number of generic samples.
+DEVELOPER HOMEWe have a Google Code Share project, which hosts a number of generic samples.
 This article highlights the current content that showcases use of our API around the platform features Batch Apex and Apex Scheduler with our Journal API.
 Though the Journal API was used, the principles apply in the same way to our other document APIs such as Invoice.

 The sample illustrates a common requirement we see around custom objects that are either created for integration purposes or present from applications already installed in an organisation.
 The sample illustrates invoking the FinancialForce API from a list view and detail page custom button, Batch Apex and also the recently announced Spring '10 Apex Scheduler.